dive2Pro/roam-tabs/README.md

 There are keyboard shortcuts available for closing tabs.
 You can set them up in the settings.

 ## Pin Tab

 You have the option to pin tabs to keep them in order at the beginning and prevent accidental removal.

 ## Drag & Drop to rearrange the tabs

 https://github.com/dive2Pro/roam-tabs/assets/23192045/806e9f37-076c-4f2c-bf34-1d1e0c0d0fd8

+## Settings (Admin Only)

+### Initial Tabs for Visitors

+As an admin, you can configure initial tabs that will be shown to visitors and collaborators when they first open the workspace.
+This feature allows you to:

+- Search and select pages from your Roam database
+- Set up a default set of tabs for new users
+- Manage the initial tabs list through a multi-select interface

+To configure initial tabs:

+1. Go to Extension Settings
+2. Find "Initial Tabs for Visitors" section
+3. Use the search box to find and select pages
+4. Selected pages will appear as tags that can be removed individually
+5. Click the clear button (×) to remove all selections

+### Collaborator Tabs

+When enabled, this option allows collaborators to save their personal tab state to browser local storage.
+Their tab configuration will be restored after page refresh, providing a personalized experience while still respecting the initial tabs set by admins.